sebastienserre/wp-openagenda/readme.txt

 === OpenAgenda for WordPress ===
 Contributors: sebastienserre
-Tags: openagenda, agenda, events, calendar, open data, event, organizer, dates, date, conference, workshop, concert, meeting, seminar, summit, class, shortcode, widget, visual composer
-Donate link: https://www.paypal.me/sebastienserre
-Requires at least: 4.6
+Tags: openagenda, agenda, events, calendar, opendata, Donate link: https://www.paypal.me/sebastienserre Requires at least: 4.6
 Tested up to: 5.0
 Requires PHP: 5.6
-Stable tag: 1.4.9
+Stable tag: 1.5.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 Display Events hosted in Openagenda.com easily in your WordPress Website.

 == Description ==
-Display Events hosted in Openagenda.com easily in your WordPress Website by using shortcode and Widget.
+Display Events hosted in Openagenda.com easily in your WordPress Website by using shortcode, Gutenberg Blocks and Widget.
 Shortly is planned to be produced Gutenberg Blocks and page builder elements.

+/!\ New on OpenAgenda for WordPress 1.5.0: Gutenberg Blocks!

 == Installation ==
 * 1- unzip